Assembly.Load Method (Byte, Byte)

-A byte array that is a COFF-based image containing an emitted assembly.
+An array of type byte that is a COFF-based image containing an emitted assembly.

-A byte array that contains the raw bytes representing the symbols for the assembly.
+An array of type byte containing the raw bytes representing the symbols for the assembly.

 Reflecting on C++ executable files might throw a BadImageFormatException.
-This is most likely caused by the C++ compiler stripping the relocation addresses or the .reloc section from your executable file.
-To preserve the .reloc address for your C++ executable file, specify /fixed:no when you are linking.
+This is most likely caused by C++ compiler stripping the relocation addresses or the.Reloc section from your executable file.
+To preserve the.reloc address for your C++ executable file, specify /fixed:no when you are linking.

 - FileIOPermission for access to read from a file or directory, and for access to the information in the path itself.
 Associated enumerations: FileIOPermissionAccess.Read, FileIOPermissionAccess.PathDiscovery.